Microchip Technology Inc.

 MCHP

-Microchip Technology is a leading provider of microcontroller and analog semiconductors.
+Microchip Technology is a leading provider of microcontrollers and analog semiconductors for the industry.

 Investment Opinion: Should I buy MCHP Today?